HistoryThis section has been translated automatically.

 - Yoshida Yet al (2003) Lymphadenosis benigna cutis induced by iatrogenic contact dermatitis from dinitrochlorobenzene.
 Contact dermatitis 49:165-166

-Incoming links (21)Bäfverstedt syndrome; Cutaneous mastocytoma; Dermatitis-arthritis syndromes; Diascopy; Drug reaction lymphocytic; Erythema migrans; Hyperplasia angiolymphoids with eosinophilia; Ixodes ricinus; Leukemia chronic lymphatic of the b-cell type skin; Lymphocytic infiltration of the skin; ...
+Incoming links (21)Bäfverstedt syndrome; Chronic lymphatic leucemia, skin manifestations; Cutaneous mastocytoma; Dermatitis-arthritis syndromes; Diascopy; Drug reaction lymphocytic; Erythema migrans; Hyperplasia angiolymphoids with eosinophilia; Ixodes ricinus; Lymphocytic infiltration of the skin; ...
 Show all

-Outgoing links (25)Amoxicillin; Ampicillin; Antibiotics; Ceftriaxone; Cutaneous b-cell lymphomas (overview); Cutaneous lymphomas (overview); Cutaneous mastocytoma; Darian sign; Diphenylcyclopropenone (dpcp); Doxycycline; ...
+Outgoing links (27)Amoxicillin; Ampicillin; Antibiotics; CD20; Cd79a; Ceftriaxone; Cutaneous mastocytoma; Cutaneous non hodgkin lymphomas; Darian sign; Diphenylcyclopropenone (dpcp); ...
 Show all